nicokruger/inmytree.co.za/app/blog/deploy-a-simple-blog-on-cloudfronts3-with-aws-pipelines-using-cdkcloudformation/index.md

     content: "Deploy a simple blog on Cloudfront/S3 with AWS Pipelines using CDK/Cloudformation"
 - - meta
   - property: "og:description"
-    content: 'Taking advantage of AWS Free Tier, you can host your own blog for free.
-Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo.',
+    content: "Taking advantage of AWS Free Tier, you can host your own blog for free.
+Using basic AWS services, it can also auto-update whenever you commit markdown to a GitHub repo."
 - - meta
   - property: "og:image"
     content: "http://d1l4t2nlabw898.cloudfront.net/social/aws-deploy-blog.png"